typst-io/spigradle/docs/templates/template_multimodule.md

     id 'base'
 }

-// You can configure shared settings here (for example, repositories and dependencies), but I recommend configuring them explicitly in each submodule. subprojects {
+// You can configure shared settings here (for example, repositories and dependencies),
+// but I recommend configuring them explicitly in each submodule. allprojects {
     group = 'com.example.myplugin'
-    version = '1.0.0'
-}
+    // version is managed by gradle.properties (do not set it here) }
 ```